phoxo/phoxo-core-lib/README.md

 ```
 > **Why don't I use std::wstring instead of CString?**

- - Pros: `wstring` is faster than `CString` for concatenation and heavy string processing, and our library doesn¡¯t handle many strings.
+ - Pros: `wstring` is faster than `CString` for concatenation and heavy string processing, and our library doesnâ€™t handle many strings.
 - Cons: a `wstring` uses 40 bytes, while a `CString` uses 8 bytes.
 - Cons: passing `nullptr` to `wstring` causes a crash and requires protection. `wstring` does not implicitly convert to `WCHAR*`, resulting in redundant code.
 ## Load / Save image file